MicrosoftDocs/cpp-docs.it-it/docs/standard-library/ios-base-class.md

 ### <a name="return-value"></a>Valore restituito

-Oggetto delle impostazioni locali archiviato.
+L'oggetto delle impostazioni locali archiviato.

 ### <a name="example"></a>Esempio